AyadLab/scFOCAL/README.md

 -----
 ### Step 4. - In Silico Perturbation (Drug-Cell Connectivity Analysis)

-ISOSCELES' Drug-Cell connectivity analysis scores cells for their concordance or discordance with small molecule perturbation response signatures, to identify resistant and sensitive tumor cells, respectively.
+scFOCAL's Drug-Cell connectivity analysis scores cells for their concordance or discordance with small molecule perturbation response signatures, to identify resistant and sensitive tumor cells, respectively.

-Simply select the L1000 release date (currently 2017 is the only working option, new releases will be added to the application soon), and calculate Drug-Cell expression correlations.
+Simply select the L1000 release date (currently 2017 is the only working option, updated releases coming soon), and calculate Drug-Cell expression correlations.
 These results are downloadable, and can be uploaded back to the application so that this calculation does not need to be run repetitively.

 <p align="left">